How to Promote a Book on Facebook: Ads, Analytics, Groups, and More

 There’s no secret formula for exactly how many times each week you should post on Facebook, but most say 5 to 10 times per week is about right.
 That means 1 to 2 times a day.
 There are several tools that will post on a schedule, so if you have a hard time remembering to post each day, then once a week write all your posts and then schedule them.
 You don’t even have to log on to post them!
 Many writers will also have themed days to help their message stay consistent.
 Fridays, for example, are good days to post something on the lighter side—a funny meme, perhaps.
 Creating a hashtag for that day (such as #fridayfunnies) helps your fans see the theme and navigate back to other posts; think of original hashtags that no one else is using.

-There are plenty of free tools (such as Hootsuite) that have free plans for controlling your message; these platforms help you schedule your post across all social media, so you don’t have to login each day one by one.
+There are plenty of free tools (such as Hootsuite) that have free plans for controlling your message; these platforms help you schedule your post across all social media, so you don’t have to log in each day one by one.
 You can log into one social media content management system (or CMS) and control it all in one place.person typing on laptop

 Start a Discussion

 As noted above, Facebook values engagement.
 One of the best ways to get engagement?
-Get your audience commenting on your post.
-Facebook discourages people from outright saying “leave a comment below” but that doesn’t mean you can’t spark a discussion your comment section by asking questions.
+Get your audience to comment on your post.
+Facebook discourages people from outright saying “leave a comment below” but that doesn’t mean you can’t spark a discussion in your comment section by asking questions.
 Like “Who else is reading the new book in the X series?!
 No spoilers, but who would you like to see play each character in the film version?"

 Facebook Analytics